Individualized coaching for ages 5-22 out of our Elmsford studios.

 $25 ea/45 mins

-Payment is required in full for any lessons canceled or rescheduled less than 24 hours in advance.
+Payment is made directly to the teacher (via cash or check) at the time of lesson.
+Payment is required in full for any lessons cancelled or rescheduled less than 24 hours in advance.
+Please read our Standard Agreement.

 Natalie Gray is the Resident Voice Teacher, Director of several RFKT Workshops, and Senior Director for many of the Jellybeans productions.